Infectious Disease Travel Considerations

 Outbound Travel Requirements

 Proof of COVID-19 vaccination and/or a negative test may be required for outbound international travel.
 Consult your airline and destination country to determine the type and timing of test required to board the aircraft and enter the destination country.
-Northwestern’s COVID-19 testing is available to students, faculty and staff at our centers in Evanston and Chicago from 9 a.m.-4 p.m.
-Monday through Friday.
-COVID testing is also available at numerous pharmacies and specialized testing centers in the Chicago area at no additional cost.
-Consider quarantining three to five days prior to flying to increase your chances of staying healthy and testing negative prior to traveling.
+Northwestern is offering COVID-19 testing (Abbott Navica rapid antigen testing) to students, faculty and staff in Evanston and Chicago.

-Furthermore, all non-U.S. citizens and non-U.S. immigrant travelers arriving in the U.S. from a foreign country must have proof of an acceptable COVID-19 vaccination.
+The CDC's website provides helpful information on international travel to and from the United States.
+While proof of a negative COVID-19 viral test is no longer required to enter the U.S, non-U.S. citizens and non-U.S. immigrant travelers arriving from a foreign country must have proof of an acceptable COVID-19 vaccination.
 Such travelers should also consult the Office of International Student and Scholar Services (OISS) Travel FAQs for more details about citizenship-based travel restrictions, and other travel guidance specific to this population.

 On Aug.
 9, Northwestern University sent a communication about the University’s approach to preparation and prevention of the monkeypox virus.
 As that message stated, there is no need to delay or defer international travel due to the spread of monkeypox, but we have worked with Northwestern Medicine and Student Health Service to develop some frequently asked questions about monkeypox and travel.
 Travelers who have additional questions or concerns about accessing medical care abroad can contact us at firstname.lastname@example.org.

 Fall update: Northwestern and Evanston to cohost community Monkeypox vaccine clinics.